 Sign up for clubs at UCT.
 You can get into 3 for free.
-Mountain and ski club members can rent tents for free\ Surf club offers lessons and rentals (2hrs every thurs and fri for 100R).
+Mountain and ski club members can rent tents for free Surf Club offers lessons and rentals (2 hours every Thursday and Friday for 100R, or about \$11).
 Sign up in advance.
+SHAWCO is also a great experience, but you must be patient with the level of organization.

 You MUST branch out from the comfort of the residence and American/European friends you make, no matter what!
 Get to know the locals, make friends with them and try hard to learn about the South African culture from their perspective.
 That is what you're there for.

 Most of the people you will meet are going to be SO friendly and open, so you must be the same in order to get the best experience.